How the interest-free period on a credit card saves you money

 • Payment due date.
 This date is listed on your statement and tells you when you need to pay at least the minimum amount.
 If you want to get interest-free days, you'll usually have to pay the total balance by the due date.

 • Closing balance or payment closing balance.
 The total you need to pay by the due date on your statement if you want to get interest-free days for the next statement period.
-A "closing balance" is usually the total of what's owed on your account, while a "payment closing balance" might be different if you have a promotional rate or offer for part of your balance.
+A "closing balance" is usually the total of what's owed on your account.

 • Minimum monthly payments.
 This is the minimum you need to pay by the due date on your statement to avoid late fees and a late payment listing on your credit report.
 You usually can't get interest-free days for purchases if you only pay this amount.

 • Purchase rate.
 The interest rate charged on purchases.
-Interest-free days help you avoid this cost.
+Interest-free days help you avoid this interest charge.

 Is a credit card with interest-free days worth it?